w4jbm/MBASIC-Protect/README.md

   - The ecoded pattern in the protect file repeats every 8F (143 decimal) postions.
 (At least for text that is part of a REMark statement.)

 It is interesting that 143 is both 12^2-1 and 11x13.
 At this point I'm not sure either fact has any significance...

+At this point, the fact that MBASIC can act as a tool to build tables that would allow decryption is apparent.
+If I find locations in the series of 143 that are within a REMark statement, I could write a program that would POKE that location with values from 00 to FF, save a protected copy of the source, open that file, and retrieve the encoded value.

+Put another way, I would need 143 indvidual tables, one for each possition in the repeatative sequence.
+Each table would map the possible values I might find in an encrypted file (from 00 to FF) to it's unencrypted value (also from 00 to FF).
+This set of tables would require close to 36K of memory, but would be almost trivial to write a program to construct.
+At that size, it would not be practical to include the table as part of a CP/M command file.

+Since I know a much smaller program actually exists and works (the UNPRO.COM program discussed earlier) and since MBASIC itself does not need this type of table to encrype and decrypt a protected file, there must be a simpler equation that would allow you to encrypt "on the fly".

+At this point, I have two additional working hypothesis:

+  - The first byte of the program is not encrypted.
+It is simply a flag with a value of FF for an unencrypted program or FE for an encrypted program.
+  - Given the speed and the 143 byte repetation rate, it seem likely that the encryption uses something along the lines of ```Encrypted Byte = [(Unencrypted Byte +/- Some number 0-12) XOR Key (for position 1 to 143)] +/- Some number 0-12```.

+If that second hypothesis is correct, I believe one counter runs from 0 to 10 or 1 to 11 while the other counter runs from 0 to 12 or 1 to 13.
+(There is also a chance that both run from 0 to 11 or 1 to 12 and that either the case of both being 0 or both being 12 gets tossed.)
+This feels like something that can be "brute forced" somehow.